grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Refs

-You use the `refs` front matter with `ref` URIs to link to different pages in reused content.
+Use the `refs` front matter with `ref` URIs to link to different pages in reused content.

 {{< docs/shared source="writers-toolkit" lookup="refs-example.md" leveloffset="+3" >}}